alkiranet/terraform-provider-alkira/docs/data-sources/segment.md

 page_title: "alkira_segment Data Source - terraform-provider-alkira"
 subcategory: ""
 description: |-
-  Use this data source to get information on an existing segment.
+  The segment data source allows a segment to be retrieved by its name.
 ---

 # alkira_segment (Data Source)

-Use this data source to get information on an existing segment.
+The segment data source allows a segment to be retrieved by its name.

 ## Example Usage